sosy-lab/cpachecker/scripts/post_processing/coverage/README.md

 The script takes as input:
 - An Assumption Automaton (read instructions at the bottom to know how to produce one)
 - The specification that was used for verification.
-For example: config/specifications/ErrorLabel.spc
+For example: `config/specifications/ErrorLabel.spc`.
-- A string that would be generated if a specification violation was found.
-For example, config/specifications/ErrorLabel.spc will produce 'error label in ...', so 'error label in' will be generated whenever a specification violation is found.
 This is used to be able to report whether any specification violations were found when attempting to compute coverage.
 - The number of executions to generate before computing the coverage under-approximation.
 - The directory where to keep the executions produced to compute coverage.
 - Instance under analysis.